-Places are still available in our Winter evening classes starting the week of Monday, 21 June, 2021.
+Places are still available in all Spring evening classes starting the week of Monday, 23 August, 2021.

 If you are new to Plato and philosophy, then we recommend for starters Reading Plato [BOOKINGS CLOSED].
 If you ever wondered about the origins of Christianity then you might try Platonism and Christianity [BOOKED OUT].
 In the new course for continuing students [BOOKED OUT], we will be reading not only the Timaeus (cosmology), but also a curious set of short dialogues: Critias (the Atlantis myth), Meno (learning-as-recollection) and Ion (enthusiastic rhapsody).